visionmedia/masteringnode/chapters/http.md

     Hit CTRL+C to shutdown the http server

 After receiving the output to confirm the server is running, visit [http://localhost:9222](http://localhost:9222) to check it out.
 Then, hit `CTRL+C` to be sure the server's `close` function is working as expected.

+** Where are the events? **

+You may have noticed that we met only half of the requirements with the above implementation of our server.
+To expose events, our `run` method would have to inherit from `EventEmitter`.
+That doesn't *really* make sense.
+For the sake of simplicity and brevity, we previously only had three methods.
+We had no class-like objects, and we didn't touch an object's prototype.
+Also, the three methods we did have didn't make good use of callbacks.
+So, there is another take on this example at _./src/http/server/server2.js_.

+This is set up so that our `run` function returns our `Example` object.
+This object has properties for our configurables (such as the pages directory, template name, etc.).
+It also has the functions from the previous example, which have been slightly refactored.

+First, you'll notice the inheritence of the `Example` object from `EventEmitter`:

+	// http/server/server2.js
+	util.inherits(Example, EventEmitter);

+This allows us to call `this.emit('eventName')` at different times in our code, which executes all of the listeners bound to these events in the order they were declared.

+Now, at different points of the code, you'll see a `this.emit()` or `self.emit()` call.
+For instance, in the `getServer` function, we emit the `request` and `requestComplete` events.

+	// http/server/server2.js
+	Example.prototype.getServer = function() {
+		var self = this, ct = 'text/html; charset=utf-8';
+		return http.createServer(function(req, res) {
+			self.emit('request', req.url);
+			self.getHtml(req.url, function(html) {
+				var buf = new Buffer(html, "utf8");
+				res.writeHead(200,
+					{
+						'Content-Type' : ct,
+					 	'Content-Length' : buf.length
+				 	});
+				res.write(buf.toString());
+				res.end();
+				self.emit('requestComplete');
+			});
+		});
+	};

+Because we know that all responses will be _html_, the request comes in and immediate emits the `request` event.
+Our `getHtml` function is written to do one of two things.
+First, it gets a valid string of html, emits it as _data_ to the `data` event, then passes it to `getHtml`'s callback as the _html_ parameter, which ultimately writes that string to the response.

+The alternative is when a request is ignored either explicitly with the `option.ignorePaths` array, or implicitly by `fs.readFileSync` throwing an error.
+Either way, we emit the `data` event with the content as "ignored".
+The `getHtml` function above then writes an empty response.

 ## HTTP Clients